Using Antibiotics Safely

 All About Antibiotics

 Antibiotics are drugs used to treat infections caused by bacteria (germs).
+Both viruses and bacteria can cause illnesses but antibiotics only work against bacteria.
 Each day, 15 Canadians die from antibiotic-resistant bacteria.
 Antibiotics are important because they save lives!

 What do antibiotics help with?